boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    However, that update is still problematic for interoperability because some flag values were deprecated since then.

-   This document updates RFC 7125 by removing stale information from the IPFIX registry and avoiding future conflicts with the authoritative TCP Header Flags registry.
+   This document removes stale information from the IPFIX registry and avoiding future conflicts with the authoritative TCP Header Flags registry.

+   This document obsoletes RFC 7125.

 --- middle